pwncollege/ctf-archive/angstromctf2018/rev1/REHOST.md

 ## Flag Linking
 This challenge calls a flag file in the current directory so had to link the flag with /flag which is the pwn.college text:
-Checks if the file flag.txt exists and if not then it creates a link between flag.txt and /flag
+Checks if the file flag exists and if not then it creates a link between flag and /flag
 ```
 #!/bin/bash